Chris Mulhall: UCD

 Mulhall was released by Shamrock Rovers following the 2008 season but he immediately signed for UCD ahead of the Student's First Division campaign in 2009.
 Mulhall overcame his injury problems the previous season to make 34 appearances and score 7 goals in all competitions for UCD as the Students took the First Division title and automatic promotion.
 He remained with UCD for their 2010 Premier Division campaign making 36 apps and scoring 4 goals in total while helping UCD to a respectable 7th-place finish.
 Mulhall also helped UCD to the 2010 A Championship title following their 2–1 victory over Bohemians A on 1 November 2010.

 Return to Shelbourne

 Following cutbacks at UCD ahead of the 2011 season Mulhall became a free agent.
 On 14 December 2010, Mulhall returned to Shelbourne ahead of the 2011 First Division season.

 UCD & Limerick F.C.

-After a second spell with UCD which included playing in the Europa League qualifying rounds, Mulhall made his first move out of the capital to sign for Limerick F.C. on 1 December 2015.
+After a second spell with UCD which included playing in the UEFA Europa League qualifying rounds, Mulhall made his first move out of the capital to sign for Limerick F.C. on 1 December 2015.
 He played an important role in his first season at Limerick and earned a league winner's medal as the club returned to the top flight as 2016 first division champions.
 With the signing of Rodrigo Tosi however, Mulhall found his first-team opportunities limited in 2017 and left the club mid-season.